CryptoSoc/truffle-workshop/README.md

 ## Getting Started

 One person can fork this repo: https://github.com/CryptoSoc/truffle-workshop and give all team members permission to push.
+Or use the truffle box and set a new remote for it.

+If you fork the repo, you will keep more of the git stuff which is probably better, but you must run `cd client && npm run link-contracts` to after compiling the smart contracts.
+This is automatically done with Truffle.

 Send the link to your repo to your team-mates.